The Edinburgh Airbnb Opportunity

 |EH11||Covers a large area of the city however areas such as Stenhouse and Haymarket are very popular and can be closer to the city centre.
 Other areas such as Sighthill and Calder are a little further out and so will have lower occupancy and appeal to tourists.|

 Being a historical city with numerous festivals and activities, it is not surprising Edinburgh is 9th most expensive Airbnb city.
 No matter you are already a host on Airbnb in Edinburgh, or you are looking to start your Airbnb hosting journey, Pass The Keys will help you achieve your goal.
-In the meantime, why not do a free online income assessment to see how much you could earn from your Edinburgh property?
-If you have any questions about hosting in Edinburgh, contact us on 020 8050 2818 or find out more here.
+In the meantime, why not do a Free Assessment to see how much you could earn from your Edinburgh property?
+If you have any questions about hosting in Edinburgh, contact us on 020 8050 2818 or find out more here and in our blog.